Diet For Multiple Sclerosis

 - Antioxidant-rich foods to fight inflammation.

-- fibre-rich to assist bowel movements.
+- fibre-rich to assist bowel movements and Probiotic health.

 - sufficient calcium and vitamin D levels to prevent osteoporosis.